RELATES TO: KRS 278.020(2), (8)

 STATUTORY AUTHORITY: KRS 278.040(3)

 Section 1.
 Notice of Intent to File Application.
 (1) At least thirty (30) days but no more than six (6) months prior to filing an application to construct an electric transmission line of 138 kilovolts or more and of more than 5,280 feet in length, an applicant shall file with the commission a notice of intent to file application.
-If an applicant fails to file an application within six (6) months of the filing of such a notice, the notice shall automatically expire without further notice to the applicant.
+If an applicant fails to file an application within six (6) months of the filing of the notice, the notice shall automatically expire without further notice to the applicant.

 (2) A notice of intent to file application shall include: